ywharton/sql-socialsci/setup.md

 ![Launch SQLite shell](./fig/SQL_01_invoke_shell.png)

-## Installing the SQLite ODBC connector
+## EXTRA Installing the SQLite ODBC connector

 The SQLIte main site at https://sqlite.org/ does not provide a download for an ODBC connector.
 A Google search will provide other sites that do.
 One freely available SQLite ODBC connector is available at http://www.ch-werner.de/sqliteodbc/.
 You should download the sqliteodbc.exe file.
 The file is a self contained Windows installer which you can run by double clicking it.
 You will however need Admin rights on the machine to perform the install.